mikailkhona/mikailkhona.github.io/content/Neurodiversity.md

 Here I have a collection of webpages, articles and resources for people to better understand what it means to be neurodivergent.
 Also listed are various communities working to serve the neurodivergent community.

-If you have heard of any such community related to academia (especially neuroscience) or are interested in creating one (especially at MIT/ the Boston area), reach out!
+If you have heard of any such community in to academia (especially neuroscience) or are interested in creating one (especially at MIT/ the Boston area), reach out!

 <a href = 'https://autisticuk.org/neurodiversity/'> What is neurodiversity? </a>